 In the dairy industry, you will find absolutely 15 to 20 breeds exclusively for milk production.
 But all the breeds are not equally susceptible for all the environment and region.
 The cattle which can easily adapt themselves in any environment without hampering the performance is best for you.
-At the same time, you will look into the managemental factors and production performance.
-Basing on all characteristics, I shall categorize best ten dairy cattle breeds for you in very briefly.
+At the same time, you will look into the managemental factors, less disease susceptible, and production performance.
+Basing on all characteristics, I shall categorize the best ten dairy cattle breeds for you in very briefly.

 1. Holstein Friesian

 Holstein Friesian is a strong and heavy animal, with very good dairy and beef characteristics.
 The color is typically black and white, all four legs and the lower part of the legs being white.
-The Holstein Friesian has a broad nose, dished forehead, strong jaws, and well-developed body.
+The Holstein Friesian has a broad nose, a dished forehead, strong jaws, and a well-developed body.
 The cows are quiet and docile, but bulls may be vicious.
-The animals are large in size and weight of male ranges from 800-900 kg and in female 500-600 kg.
+The animals are large in size and the weight of males ranges from 800-900 kg and in females 500-600 kg.

 The jersey is very hardy and adapts well to nearly all kinds of climatic conditions, particularly to high temperatures, low maintenance intake due to its small size.
 Jersey breed of cattle was developed on the Island of Jersy in the British channel.
 The origin of this breed is not established, but it is thought to have been developed by the introduction of black cattle of Britain and France before AD 1100.

 The color of Jersey breed varies from fawn with or without marking and generally black around the eyes.
 The cows have straight top lines, level rumps, and sharp withers.
 The breed is characterized by large bright eyes and broad forehead.
 The head is clean-cut and proportionate to the body.
 Jersey breed is easily chosen for their easy calving, well-shaped udders and attachment of udders with body strongly.